 If you find yourself inspired by these talks and want to improve your UX design, head over to our rundown of the best user testing software to find your next go-to testing tool.

 01. Got a wicked problem?
 Tell me how you make toast

 Have a problem; make toast.
 Or, to put it more finely, think about the process you go through to make toast, and then apply that systematic approach to your original problem.
 That’s the advice of designer and problem-solver Tom Wujec.

 In his TED talk, Wujec walks through a simple design exercise that "reveals unexpected truths about the way we think about things".
-By breaking down "wicked problems" into mental models UX-ers can use to get to the heart of the why users act like they do.
+By breaking down "wicked problems" into mental models, UX-ers can get to the heart of the why users act like they do.

 02. Simplicity sells

 Ever thought of exposing UI blunders through some snappy musical numbers?
 Us neither, but former New York Times columnist and tech nerd David Pogue does just that.